-Pursuant to RSA 194-B:1, the Robert Frost Charter School will be a public school afforded the same protections as all other public schools under RSA 507(b), which provides for limited general liability for the charter school and its agents.
-The Board will procure and provide evidence of adequate insurance coverage as required by the State, including but not limited to general liability for the School.
+Pursuant to RSA 194-B:1, the Robert Frost Public Charter School will be a public school afforded the same protections as all other public schools under RSA 507(b), which provides for limited general liability for the charter school and its agents.
+The Board procures adequate insurance coverage as required by the State, including but not limited to general liability for the School.